canonical/netplan/doc/netplan-yaml.md

 ```

 - **version** (number)

   > Defines what version of the configuration format is used.
 The only value supported is `2`.
-Defaults to `2` is not defined.
+Defaults to `2` if not defined.

 - **renderer** (scalar)

   > Defines what network configuration tool will be used to set up your configuration.
 Valid values are `networkd` and `NetworkManager`.
 Defaults to `networkd` if not defined.

 - **bonds** (mapping)

   > Creates and configures link aggregation (bonding) devices.

 - **bridges** (mapping)

   > Creates and configures bridge devices.

 - **ethernets** (mapping)

   > Configures physical Ethernet interfaces.

 - **modems** (mapping)

   > Configures modems

 - **nm-devices** (mapping)

   > `nm-devices` are used in situations where Netplan doesn't support the connection type.
 The raw configuration expected by NetworkManager can be defined and will be passed as is (passthrough) to the `.nmconnection` file.
 Users will not normally use this type of device.

 - **tunnels** (mapping)

   > Creates and configures different types of virtual tunnels.

 - **vlans** (mapping)

   > Creates and configures VLANs.

 - **vrfs** (mapping)

   > Configures Virtual Functions for SR-IOV devices.

 - **wifis** (mapping)

   > Configures physical Wifi interfaces as client, adhoc or access point.

 All the properties for all the device types will be described in the next sections.